tinacms/tinacms/examples/kitchen-sink/content/pages/home.md

 ---
-title: This change should show up in MongoDB
+title: This change should show up in MongoDB.
+And Github!
 blocks:
   - headline: The best editor experience for your developer-first sites
     description: >-